 Camp Movement - Acute Angling’s floating bungalows are mobile.
 Although without the ability to rapidly move from fishery to fishery like our yacht operations, our camps can move very effectively within a fishery.
 While you're out fishing, the camp may pack-up and move in order to give you access to new waters for the next day's fishing or to pursue improving conditions in the event of water level changes.
 It will be set up and waiting for you in its new location at the end of the fishing day.
 We typically park our floating bungalows on beautiful white sand beaches so you can experience the comfort and carefree atmosphere of a Caribbean beach resort.

 Lunch Time - Take a boxed lunch along with you and enjoy a break in your fishing day without having to waste time running back and forth to camp.
 If a snooze appears to be in order, your guide will string a comfortable Brazilian hammock in the shade for your relaxation.

 Cocktail Hour - Upon your return to camp in the evening, your camp waiter will have ice-cold Brazilian cocktails (caipirinha) waiting for you along with a variety of tasty appetizers.

 Dinner - Our unique, motorized, floating dining room is the site for meals beyond your expectations.
 It's hard to remember you're in the middle of the world's largest wilderness when you're enjoying food this good.
 Start your day off with a hearty breakfast and return after a day of fighting peacock bass.
-A full, sumptuous dinner is served around 7:00 PM, including salads, soups, main courses and desserts.
+A full, sumptuous dinner, with excellent wine, is served around 7:00 PM, including salads, soups, main courses and desserts.
 There are choices at every meal.
 You can stick with the familiar (steak, chicken, porkchop, etc.) or try some Brazilian favorites like fresh peacock bass, traditional "feijoada" or a meat lover's "churrasco".
 You won't go to bed hungry.